Graduate studies; requires an undergraduate university degree.

 - application form

-- officially certified copy of your bachelor's degree certificate with an official translation into German or English, if applicable
+- officially certified copy of your bachelor's degree certificate with an official translation into German or English.

-- officially certified copy of your transcript of records for each year/semester of study, showing subjects taken, ECTS credits and grades obtained, with an official translation into German or English, if applicable
+- officially certified copy of your transcript of records showing subjects taken, credits and grades obtained, with an official translation into German or English.

 - documentation of English language skills (see language skills)